micmejia/bible-dump/NKJV/John/John 5.md

 After this there was a feast of the Jews, and Jesus went up to Jerusalem.

 ###### 2
-Now there is in Jerusalem by the Sheep _Gate_ a pool, which is called in Hebrew, [^a]Bethesda, having five porches.
+Now there is in Jerusalem by the Sheep _Gate_ a pool, which is called in Hebrew, Bethesda, having five porches.

 ###### 3
-In these lay a great multitude of sick people, blind, lame, [^b]paralyzed, [^c]waiting for the moving of the water.
+In these lay a great multitude of sick people, blind, lame, paralyzed, waiting for the moving of the water.

 ###### 4
 For an angel went down at a certain time into the pool and stirred up the water; then whoever stepped in first, after the stirring of the water, was made well of whatever disease he had.